 I gotta admit, this is a cool concept.

-If you remember from earlier, the problem with refrigerator\freezer combo units with only one temperature sensor is that when the outside air gets between freezing and around 40 degrees, the freezer will start to thaw out because the compressor isn’t turning on.
+If you remember from earlier, the problem with refrigerator\freezer combo units with only one temperature sensor is that when the ambient temperature gets between freezing and around 40 degrees, the freezer will start to thaw out because the compressor isn’t turning on.

-The garage kit is a small heating element that wraps around the temperature sensor in the fridge and tricks it into thinking the air is warmer than it really is.
+The garage kit is a small heating coil that wraps around the temperature sensor in the fridge and tricks it into thinking the air is warmer than it really is.

 Thankfully both Frigidaire and Whirlpool sell heating kits for their standalone refrigerators.
-If you have a Samsung or LG, unfortunately you’re out of luck.
+Unfortunately, you’re out of luck if you have a Samsung or LG fridge.